The Peruvian Amazon offers up a myriad of exciting, stimulating and demanding photographic conditions.

 The chicos, a flock of semi-wild, hand reared macaws, will provide additional photographic opportunities as they fly about around the lodge.

 Growing on the remains of an oxbow lake and providing both arboreal as well as terrestrial mammals with fruits throughout the year, the aguaje palms are one of the most important food sources in the rainforest.
 Demand for these fruits and great conditions for planting rice, makes the palm swamp also one of the most threatened habitats.

-After an early breakfast we return to Puerto Maldonado for our flight back to Cusco or Lima.
+After an early breakfast we return to Puerto Maldonado on a shared transfer for our flight back to Cusco or Lima.

 Please check with us for appropriate flight times.

 Meals, lodges and services as listed, use of camera equipment (see dossier for more information), transfer from and to the airport of Puerto Maldonado, guides, park entry fee (75USD)

 International or domestic airfares, airport departure taxes or visa fees, excess baggage charges, additional nights during the trip due to flight cancellations, alcoholic beverages or bottled water, snacks, insurance of any kind, laundry, phone calls or messages, reconfirmation of flights and items of personal nature, camera equipment (please ask if you would like to borrow some)